 Duolingo English Test: Minimum score: 110.
 Duolingo scores submitted must not be more than two years old.
 The Duolingo English Test is an online English proficiency test that can be taken online, on-demand, in under an hour for only $49.
 The test is taken via a computer with a camera and includes a proficiency score, video interview, and writing sample which are shared with the University of Pittsburgh when you send your results.
 Certified results are available within 48 hours of the test session.

-Students with a TOEFL score of less than 100 on the internet-based test or less than 7.0 on the IELTS must verify English language proficiency prior to completing registration by sitting for an additional test of English Language Proficiency administered through the English Language Institute.
+Students with a TOEFL score of less than 100 on the internet-based test, less than 7.0 on the IELTS, or less than 120 in the Duolingo English Test must verify English language proficiency prior to completing registration by sitting for an additional test of English Language Proficiency administered through the English Language Institute.
 Based on the test results, students may be required by their academic department or the Dietrich School to take a course in English as a second language as part of their graduate program.

-GRE scores: The vast majority of Dietrich School graduate programs no longer consider GRE scores in their admissions process.
-Additional programs do not require GRE scores but will consider them as part of a holistic evaluation of application materials if submitted.
-Please check the requirements of your prospective program.
+GRE: The vast majority of our programs no longer consider GRE scores in their admissions process, and additional programs do not require GRE scores but will consider them as part of a holistic evaluation of application materials if submitted.
+Please refer to the application requirements of each program.

 Please find the Financial Information Handout, which will be used for academic year 2022-2023: International Graduate Student Financial Information Document 2022-2023